-Theaster Gates' practice includes sculpture, installation, performance and urban interventions that aim to bridge the gap between art and life.
-Gates works as an artist, curator, urbanist and facilitator and his projects attempt to instigate the creation of cultural communities by acting as catalysts for social engagement that leads to political and spatial change.
+Theaster Gates's practice includes sculpture, installation, performance, urban intervention and land development.
+Through his work as an artist, archivist, and curator, Gates seeks to instigate the creation of cultural communities by acting as catalysts for social engagement that leads to political and spatial change.

 Gates trained as both a sculptor and an urban planner, and his practice contends with the notion of Black space as a formal exercise, defined by collective desire, artistic agency, and the tactics of a pragmatist.
 Gates’s ‘Civil Tapestry’ series, tar paintings and roofing works, all engage with found or discarded material from his neighbourhood in Chicago.
 He specifically seeks out materials that have a historic and iconic significance in order to repurpose them through his own artistic lens and within the context of modernist art historical tropes.

 In his ‘Civil Tapestry’ works, lengths of decommissioned fire hose are carefully arranged, stitched, and bound to create large-scale ‘paintings’ which feature bands of softly undulating coloured hose.
 Tactile and sensuous objects in themselves, the hoses have special iconic significance in relation to the Civil Rights struggles, in particular with regard to the hosing of peaceful demonstrators in Birmingham, Alabama in 1963.